The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 A sonic “experience”: The piano-reduction score to Florent Schmitt’s Psaume XLVII, composed in 1904 at the Villa Medici in Rome.

-Perhaps even more interesting for such a singular composition was that Schmitt’s Psalm wouldn’t be a one-off phenomenon, even though the composer himself would set just one other psalm to music – much later in life and employing only an unaccompanied male chorus (the Psaume CXII).
+Perhaps even more astonishing for such a singular composition was that Schmitt’s Psalm wouldn’t be a one-off phenomenon, even though the composer himself would set just one other psalm to music – much later in life and employing only an unaccompanied male chorus (the Psaume CXII).

 Lili Boulanger, French composer